 The University and College Union’s Four Fights campaign is possibly less well-known than the union’s long-running pensions dispute (also known as the USS dispute), but while the pensions dispute involves only pre-1992 institutions, the Four Fights campaign is sector-wide.
 In reality, the campaigns are related, with many universities currently striking for both.

-It’s not that the four fights – against low pay, casualisation, gender and ethnicity pay-gaps, and workload – are themselves new, but a strike strategy around them has taken time, particularly at art schools.
+It’s not that the four fights – against low pay, casualisation, gender and ethnicity pay-gaps, and workload – are themselves new, but creating a strike strategy around them has taken time, particularly at art schools.

 At the RCA, a turning point was in 2016.
 “Management restructured the only union rep out of the job,” says Kevin Biderman, vice-chair of the UCU branch.
 “He was the head of a programme, well-respected, and from a working-class background.
 He still drove a bus once a week.”